Easy Swaps For a Cleaner and Greener Bathroom

 Disposable feminine care products pile up in landfills.
 Some avid zero wasters take advantage of products like menstrual cups that make your period entirely zero waste.
 Even if you’re not there, which is totally understandable, many alternative products exist that limit the waste, the chemicals, and the stress of dealing with periods.

 Ditch the tampons, at least in part.

 My absolute favorite: Thinx underwear.
 This is hands down the best investment I’ve made in this arena.
-These underwear can replace or back up tampons, depending on volume of flow.
+This underwear can replace or back up tampons, depending on the volume of flow.
 They feel, get washed, and look like regular underwear.
 Lady friends, these are godsends.
 I can’t recommend them enough!